 Confidential Placement Summary: This is completed by a local AFS volunteer and should never be shared with the host family.
 However, it is often very helpful in trying to match a student with a family as it can give insights into the student's current lifestyle and recommendations for a successful host family placement in the U.S.

 ELTiS: This is an English Language Test for International Students to assess their abilities.
 AFS-USA only accepts students with an ELTiS score of 212 or better, though some exceptions are made for YES students.
 For more information on how to understand a student's ELTiS score, click here.
 A chart to compare a student's ELTiS score to a SLEP or TOEFL score can be found here.
+And you can visit the official ELTiS website here, where you can even take a practice test yourself!

 The application might also contain: